cypherpunk-academy/2064/en/094_2064_Where's the Academy.md

 Tim: "140 hp.
 But wait till we cross-country.
 That's my thing.
-Two years ago I cross-country won the West Coast title."
+Two years ago, I cross-country won the West Coast title."

 Sigur: "I heard that.
 Super cool!"

 Tim abruptly braked again and let the machine slide, accelerated, the wheels spun.
 They were heading for a vacant lot.
-Behind it there was a steppe landscape and mountains on the horizon.
+Behind it, there was a steppe landscape and mountains on the horizon.
 At that moment two black SUVs arrived from the right and a dark blue one from the left.
 Sigur looked to both sides.